BenRogersWPG/WebSearch/README.md

 # Web Search 🔎

-This extension allows you to search for the selected text and perform a web search in your favorite search engines / websites (editable in extension settings).
+This extension allows you to search the web in your favorite search engines / websites (editable in extension settings), getting input either from selected text or direct entry in the extension's search bar.

 ![Example of Web Search being used on a code snippet, also displaying result of running the extension from Google](images/web-search.png)